Sexual Assault

 I was sexually assaulted.
 Will I ever be able to put this behind me and move on?

-Sexual assault can have physical, sexual, psychological and emotional consequences.Physical consequences External Website that opens in a new window can include sexually transmitted infections (including HIV), pregnancy, damage to vaginal or anal tissues.
+Sexual assault can have physical, sexual, psychological and emotional consequences.Physical consequences can include sexually transmitted infections (including HIV), pregnancy, damage to vaginal or anal tissues.
 These are best addressed through medical care.
 The physical part that is harder to tackle – and which has a psychological aspect – is coming to terms with your body after an assault.
 You may have a negative perception of your body, or even start hating it.
 Try to doexercises that to help you see your body in a more positive light – and to reconfigure your relationship with your body.

 Even when they have dealt with the physical effects, women find it hard to deal with the emotional after-effects of sexual assault.
 These can include: lack of trust specially in a sexual relationship; a tendency towards taking complete control in some spheres; difficulty falling asleep or concentrating; self-hatred or worthlessness; a sense of being ‘too damaged’ to have sex again; occurrence of vivid flashbacks, triggered by a smell, sound, or sight, by the time of day, or for no obvious reason.
 There are cases where women experience orgasms while being sexually assaulted.
 This complicates the situation even more, adding further shame, anger, guilt, pain, and self-loathing to the mix.